AryxK6/aryxguide/_posts/2026-04-23-how-to-set-freelance-rate-no-experience.md

 <p>Instead of cutting your rate, reduce the scope of what you offer.
 A new copywriter should not offer a full content strategy, blog writing, and social copy all at once.
 Offer one thing you can do well and price that thing at market rate.
 A focused service at a real price is more credible than a full suite at a discounted price.</p>

 <p>Build a portfolio before you quote anyone.
 Write three to five spec pieces, design three to five samples, or build one small project and document it well.
 Potential clients need something to evaluate.
 A single good sample at market rate beats a hundred cheap samples.
 You can create spec work in a weekend.
-There is no excuse to quote clients with nothing to show.</p>
+If you write for clients, <a href="https://www.aryxguide.site/ai-tools-for-freelance-writers">using AI tools to speed up your freelance writing</a> can cut your production time in half, which means you can take on more work at your real rate without burning out.</p>

 <figure>
 <img src="https://i.ibb.co/LfPpYX5/Freelancer-reviewing-portfolio-202604230251.jpg?w=1200&q=80" alt="Freelancer reviewing sample portfolio work on a laptop screen at a modern wooden desk, warm afternoon lighting, focused expression" style="max-width:100%;border-radius:10px;margin:20px 0;" width="1200" height="auto" loading="lazy" decoding="async" />